Washington-NKE/Washington-NKE/README.md

 - 👋 Hi, I’m @Washington-NKE
-- 🌱 currently learning Computer Science
+- 🌱 Software Engineer
-- 💞️  tools and ideas
+- 💞️ From Dedan Kimathi University of Technology, Kenya.
 - 📫 whatsapp no: +254713440774

 <!---